WBCE/WBCE_CMS/wbce/modules/ckeditor/wb_config/readme-faq.txt

 # Answer:   #

-There are three different configuration files (editor.css, editor.styles.js, editor.templates.js).
-All four configuration files can be found in the template folder, please take look inside:
+There are two different configuration files (editor.css and editor.styles.js).
+All two configuration files can be found in the template folder, please take look inside:

 + editor.css:
 The default look of the WYSIWYG textarea and the preview.